 What You Can Do Today

-- Help ensure that the FCC’s broadband map is accurate by participating in the challenge process
+- Help ensure the FCC’s broadband map is accurate by checking on your address on the map – if it’s not, learn how to issue a challenge

-- Learn about how to improve digital inclusion in your community
+- Learn how to improve digital inclusion in your community

 - Find a free WiFi hotspot near you